samuel-soltys/shoptet-convert-prices/README.md

-# Shoptet script
+# Shoptet Convert Prices

-Login into shoptet and then rewrite it
+This project is a simple Selenium script to bulkly convert prices of all products to other currency.
+Particularly from EUR to CZK with 24.415 exchange rate.